 Also, apps like the phone camera, Instagram, Facebook, Facebook Messenger, Twitter etc are not discussed though I am an avid user of all of them!
 I just figured that they weren’t specific to travel and I would leave them out.

-Galileo is an offline map.
-After installing it, download the maps you need for your holiday.
+Maps.me is an offline map.
+After installing it, download the maps you need for your holiday using a wifi connection.
 When you are on the go, it uses your phone’s gps and not data and enables you to use the map features as you go.
 I find it really useful, and it’s my ‘go to’ app when I am on the road.

 XE is the app for the popular website xe.com.
 When online, you can add to your home screen all the currencies you need to know and it will download the latest currency rates.
 Then when you are out and about, you can check the currency conversions of the things you come across.